DavidLitwin/ap/index.md

 ### *Evidence of subsurface control on the coevolution of hillslope morphology and runoff generation*
 <img align="left" width="800" src="assets/img/soldiers_delight.JPG"><br />
 Our modelling work suggested that transmissivity of the subsurface is a primary control on runoff generation and topographic evolution.
 I tested the applicability and limits of our model by comparison with field data from two small watersheds, including new measurements of saturated areas.
 We also developed a method to use topography, discharge, and saturation data to estimate transmissivity.
-A preprint is available [here](https://doi.org/10.22541/au.170869979.95102763/v1){:target="_blank"}.
+The paper is available [here](https://onlinelibrary.wiley.com/doi/abs/10.1029/2024WR037301){:target="_blank"}.

 <br/>